(Update 23 Sept 2021)

-- When coming from a very high risk country please check the website of the Crisis centre for the latest information and rules for quarantine and testing.
+- If coming from a very high risk country please check the website of the Crisis Centre for the latest information and rules for quarantine and testing.

 For the latest information, please always check the travel measures before travelling to Belgium on the website of the Crisis Centre.